 - the confidence of the partners

-- customer satisfaction: with 39% of customers expecting a response from the first solicitation (according to the 2021 study on customer relations by Qualimétrie), efficiency is a very important satisfaction criterion for the end customer!
+- customer satisfaction: with 39% of customers expecting a response on their first call (according to Qualimétrie's 2021 customer relations study), efficiency is a very important satisfaction criterion for the end customer!

 A manufacturer is constantly looking for ways to improve his product.